dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 Standardizing a container for conversation data (vCon) has numerous advantages, and enables the management of the conversation's content.
 For instance, a standard allows for tools to determine the contents of the conversation, such that privacy guarantees and duties can be accurately performed.
 As a storage mechanism, vCons can help normalize data lakes and allow for interchange between organizations and networks.
-The use of vCons can ease service integration by using a common container and format for enterprize communications.
+The use of vCons can ease service integration by using a common container and format for enterprise communications.
 A vCon becomes the standardized input to communication analysis tools and machine learning and categorization.
 For a sales lead organization, a vCon can be the container of assets sold to sales teams.
 For conversations of record, the vCon can be a legal instrument.